thesovereignrepo/The-Sovereign-Repository/Mobile/GrapheneOS.md

 1. Make sure the default Android OS on the pixel is has the latest system updates.

-2. Enable the developer options menu by going to Settings > About and repeatedly pressing the Build Number menu entry until developer mode is enabled.
+2. Enable the developer options menu by going to Settings > About and repeatedly tapping the "Build Number" menu entry until developer mode is enabled.

-3. Next, go to Settings > System > Developer options and toggle on the OEM unlocking setting and USB debugging setting.
+3. Next, go to Settings > System > Developer options and toggle on the "OEM unlocking" setting and "USB debugging" setting.
 Note for the Pixel 6a, OEM unlocking won't work with the version of the stock OS from the factory.
-You need to update it and factory reset the device to fix OEM unlocking.
+You need to update it and factory reset the device to fix it.

 4. Now you can plug the phone into your PC and proceed with the web installer.
 [Clearnet Link](https://grapheneos.org/install/web)